Three Little Chickpeas

 You only need a few simple ingredients to make the spicy onions and they don't take long to prepare.
 They'll even last for weeks in the refrigerator.

 This spicy pickled onion recipe is a quick pickle recipe since it uses vinegar instead of salt brine for fermenting.
-For more condiments try corn mango salsa, quick pickled radishes, or cucumber pico de gallo.
+For more condiments, try pineapple pico de Gallo, corn and mango salsa, quick pickled radishes, or cucumber pico de gallo.
 Try the spicy quick pickled onions on veggie burgers, vegan toast, hummus cucumber sandwiches, vegan taco bowl, vegan rice bowl with black beans and mango, or deconstructed vegan sushi bowl.

 Jump to: